stevetarver/rft-presentations/info-displays/PITCHME.md

 <br/>

-SVGs are great for simple drawings, but you can do more...
+SVGs are great for iconic drawings, but you can do more...

 +++